Chinese authorities ask Anbang to sell overseas assets: Bloomberg

 One source familiar with the matter told Reuters all of Anbang's overseas dealings - ongoing purchases and refinancing work on existing assets - had already been halted since Wu's detention for investigation, adding all daily operations were now reported to the insurance regulator.

-The hefty prices paid by Anbang for trophy assets like the Waldorf would make it difficult for the group to secure a quick sale without deep discounts, financial sources told Reuters on Monday.
-Even at keen prices, political uncertainties could discourage buyers, they said - and that may prove a headache for Anbang's lenders.
+The hefty prices paid by Anbang for trophy assets like the Waldorf will likely make it difficult for the group to secure a quick sale without deep discounts, financial sources told Reuters on Monday.

+And even at keen prices, political uncertainties could discourage buyers, the sources said - a headache for Anbang's lenders, some of China's largest state-owned banks.

-Anbang said in June that its chairman was temporarily unable to fulfill his duties, hours after Chinese magazine Caijing reported that the chairman had been taken away for investigation.
+Anbang said in June that its chairman was temporarily unable to fulfil his duties, hours after Chinese magazine Caijing reported the chairman had been taken away for investigation.

 People familiar with the matter later confirmed he had been detained.

-Reporting by Julie Zhu and Kane Wu in HONG KONG and Shu Zhang in BEIJING; Writing by Clara Ferreira-Marques; Editing by Neil Fullick
+Reporting by Julie Zhu and Kane Wu in HONG KONG and Shu Zhang in BEIJING; Writing by Clara Ferreira-Marques; Editing by Neil Fullick and Himani sarkar